USERluoyf/cs61A-Spring2024/projects/project03/README.md

 **After you implement each `Ant` subclass in these sections, you'll need to set its `implemented` class attribute to `True`** so that that type of ant will show up in the GUI.
 Feel free to try out the game with each new ant to test the functionality!

-With all following ants from now on, try `python3 gui.py` to play against a full swarm of bees in a multi-tunnel layout and try `-d hard` or `-d extra-hard` if you want a real challenge!
+With all following ants from now on, try `python gui.py` to play against a full swarm of bees in a multi-tunnel layout and try `-d hard` or `-d extra-hard` if you want a real challenge!
 If the bees are too numerous to vanquish, you might need to create some new ants.

 ### Problem 4 (2 pt)[​](https://www.learncs.site/docs/curriculum-resource/cs61a/project/ants#problem-4-2-pt "Direct link to Problem 4 (2 pt)")